my-language-skills/simple-metadata/doc/doc-fields.md

 # Metadata Properties relationships

 ## A - General
-This category groups the general information that describes this learning object as a whole.

 | Cod    | Field                  | LOM              | LRMI    | Schema               | DC
 | ------ | ---------------------- | ---------------- | ------- | -------------------- | --